eiConsole v.23R1

 When you are finished, the structure should look like this:

 Our structure is now fully defined.
-Next, select the Person Record and then highlight a single line of the sample file (this might be easier if you click at the beginning of that line, hold Shift, and hit End if you are on Windows, or hold Shift+Command, and hit the Right-Arrow key if you are on Mac):
+Next, select the Person record and then highlight a single line of the sample file.
+This might be easier if you click at the beginning of that line, hold the Shift key and hit End.
+If you are on Windows, hold Shift+Command.
+On a Mac, hit the right-arrow key.

 Next, click Set Selected Text: